• Skip to primary navigation

 As you can see below, we removed the moulding from the shelf.
 This step allowed us to add the planks right up to the shelf.
 It looked a lot more professional that way.

 I continued up the wall slowly.
 Making sure I did slide the planks onto one another correctly.
 Some of the products were a little rough on the surface, so be sure to wear gloves to protect yourself from splinters.
-It didn't happen often, but it's better to be safe than sorry.
+It didn't happen often, but it's better to be safe (Affiliate Link) than sorry.

 Continue the installation of reclaimed shiplap.